jdwhite/pkgsrc-darwin/README.md

 ### ERROR: This package has set PKG_FAIL_REASON:<br>ERROR: No suitable Xcode SDK or Command Line Tools installed.

+First, check that you've installed the command line tools (step #2 in the Bootstrapping section above).

+If that fails it may be due to the following:
 * http://mail-index.netbsd.org/pkgsrc-users/2016/09/16/msg023742.html

 Due to the way pkgsrc checks OS and SDK versions, and changes Apple made in Xcode 8, building with Xcode 8 on non-macOS Sierra machines will fail.